-The counseling and guidance program aids students in developing toward life-long servants of Christ, making the most of the gifts God has given them.
-In addition to personal counseling, the department is responsible master and student scheduling, standardized testing, academic monitoring and records, and scholarships, among other services.
+The counseling and guidance program aids students in becoming life-long servants of Christ, making the most of the gifts God has given them.
+In addition to personal counseling, the department is responsible for student scheduling, standardized testing, academic monitoring and records, and scholarships, among other services.
 Guidance is also offered for students as they choose an occupation or plan further education or training after high school.

 - Materials on careers, colleges, technical schools, job opportunities and related electronic resources